Denmark Copenhagen

 4. Almost everyone speaks English

-Yep, that’s true.
 No need to learn our weird language, we speak English!

-Most Danes dislike their own accents, though.
+Many Danes will tell you they dislike their own accents, though.

 Sønder Boulevard in Vesterbro, Copenhagen